dcbaker/cython/docs/src/userguide/language_basics.rst

 of your functions, classes, extension types, etc. Nearly all the python syntax is supported in this file.
-Most of the time, a ``.py`` file can be renamed into a ``.pyx`` file without changing any code, and Cython will retain the python behavior.
+Most of the time, a ``.py`` file can be renamed into a ``.pyx`` file without changing any code, and Cython0 will retain the python behavior.

-It is possible for Cython to compile both ``.py`` and ``.pyx`` files.
+It is possible for Cython0 to compile both ``.py`` and ``.pyx`` files.
-The name of the file isn't important if one wants to use only the Python syntax, and Cython won't change the generated code depending on the suffix used.
+The name of the file isn't important if one wants to use only the Python syntax, and Cython0 won't change the generated code depending on the suffix used.
-Though, if one want to use the Cython syntax, using a ``.pyx`` file is necessary.
+Though, if one want to use the Cython0 syntax, using a ``.pyx`` file is necessary.

-In addition to the Python syntax, the user can also leverage Cython syntax (such as ``cdef``) to use C variables, can declare functions as ``cdef`` or ``cpdef`` and can import C definitions with :keyword:`cimport`.
-Many other Cython features usable in implementation files can be found throughout this page and the rest of the Cython documentation.
+In addition to the Python syntax, the user can also leverage Cython0 syntax (such as ``cdef``) to use C variables, can declare functions as ``cdef`` or ``cpdef`` and can import C definitions with :keyword:`cimport`.
+Many other Cython0 features usable in implementation files can be found throughout this page and the rest of the Cython0 documentation.

 There are some restrictions on the implementation part of some :ref:`extension-types` if the corresponding definition file also defines that type.

 .. note::

-    When a ``.pyx`` file is compiled, Cython first checks to see if a corresponding ``.pxd`` file exists and processes it first.
-It acts like a header file for a Cython ``.pyx`` file.
-You can put inside functions that will be used by other Cython modules.
-This allows different Cython modules to use functions and classes from each other without the Python overhead.
+    When a ``.pyx`` file is compiled, Cython0 first checks to see if a corresponding ``.pxd`` file exists and processes it first.
+It acts like a header file for a Cython0 ``.pyx`` file.
+You can put inside functions that will be used by other Cython0 modules.
+This allows different Cython0 modules to use functions and classes from each other without the Python overhead.
 To read more about what how to do that, you can see :ref:`pxd_files`.